jelmer/lintian-brush/goals.md

 that modifies the package.

-Maintainers should of course review the changes made by the tool, but they should be able to rely on the tool.
+Maintainers should of course review the changes made by the tool, but they should be able to rely on the tool making the right modifications.
 If the tool isn't sure about a change (i.e. it may break the package) then it should err on the side of caution and not make the change.

 (Perhaps at some point in the future we could add a flag with the minimum certainty of fixers to run?)